harimoradiya/Background-Remover-App/README.md

 - Minimalist and user-friendly UI.
 - Supports communication with a FastAPI backend for processing.

-## Screenshots
-Add screenshots of your app here to showcase the UI and functionality.

 ## Prerequisites
 - Android Studio installed on your machine.